inet-framework/inet/doc/src/users-guide/ch-ethernet.rst

 .. _ug:sec:ethernet:etherhub:

-EtherHub
+EthernetHub
 ~~~~~~~~

-:ned:`EtherHub` models an Ethernet hub.
+:ned:`EthernetHub` models an Ethernet hub.
 Ethernet hubs are a simple
 broadcast devices.
 Messages arriving on a port are regenerated and
 broadcast to every other port.